ietf/id-guidelines/README.md

 second component that has not been adopted by the indicated stream will either be rejected or replaced.

-If the I-D is targeted at or has been adopted by a group, the group’s acronym should be added to the name just after the second component, separated by a hyphen.
+If the I-D is targeted at or has been adopted by a group, the group's acronym should be added to the name just after the second component, separated by a hyphen.
 A list of active IETF working groups can be found [here](https://datatracker.ietf.org/wg/).

--   [ ] Ensure an adopted or group-targeted I-D identifies the group just after the second component by including the group’s acronym.
+-   [ ] Ensure an adopted or group-targeted I-D identifies the group just after the second component by including the group's acronym.

 Note again that if the I-D has not been adopted into a stream, and it identifies a stream in the second component, it will be rejected or replaced.
-In particular for IETF stream documents, the first version of an I-D with a name that begins with `draft-ietf-wgname-` for any working group name must be approved by the working group’s chairs before it will be posted.
+In particular for IETF stream documents, the first version of an I-D with a name that begins with `draft-ietf-wgname-` for any working group name must be approved by the working group's chairs before it will be posted.

 The remainder of the name describes the purpose of the I-D, usually in